mpv-player/mpv/DOCS/man/options.rst

     Decide whether to use network cache settings (default: auto).

-    If enabled, use the maximum of ``--cache-secs`` and ``--demuxer-max-bytes`` for the cache size.
+    If enabled, use the maximum of ``--cache-secs`` and ``--demuxer-max-bytes`` for the cache size, and ``--demuxer-seekable-cache=auto`` behaves as if it was set to ``yes``.
 If disabled, ``--cache-pause`` and related are implicitly disabled.

-    The ``auto`` choice sets this depending on whether the stream is thought to involve network accesses (this is an imperfect heuristic).
+    The ``auto`` choice enables this depending on whether the stream is thought to involve network accesses or other slow media (this is an imperfect heuristic).

+    Before mpv 0.30.0, this used to accept a number, which specified the size of the cache in kilobytes.
+Use e.g. ``--cache --demuxer-max-bytes=123k`` instead.

 ``--no-cache``
     Turn off input stream caching.
 See ``--cache``.